Ben-G/Website/content/post/2018-06-08-Beyond-Agile/post.md

 - Capabilities:
   - Engineers need to have an understanding of the technology that is used to build the product and need to have an interest in the type of problems the team needs to solve
   - Engineers need to be able to evaluate the technical effort of multiple prioritized initiatives such that they can optimize the cost/benefit ratio and define milestones
-  - Engineers need to understand the system they are working in well enough to identify areas that require maintenance and reduction of technical depth in order to not reduce future velocity
+  - Engineers need to understand the system they are working in well enough to identify areas that require maintenance and reduction of technical debt in order to not reduce future velocity
   - Engineers on the team need to be able to collaborate and communicate well with each other
 - How work is done:
   - The team needs to understands the customer's desires and therefore be able prioritize initiatives (typically with the help of a product manager)